localstack/docs/content/en/tutorials/elb-load-balancing/index.md

       - local
 ```

 This sets up Serverless to use the LocalStack plugin but only for the stage **local**.
-To ensure that our Serverless project deploys only on LocalStack, and not real AWS Cloud, we need to set a `--stage` flag with `serverless deploy` command and set the flag variable to `local`.
+To ensure that our Serverless project deploys only on LocalStack, not real AWS Cloud, we need to set a `--stage` flag with the `serverless deploy` command and set the flag variable to `local`.

-You can also configure `serverless deploy --stage local` as a `deploy` script in your `package.json`, to allow you to run the `serverless deploy` command directly over your local infrastructure.
+You can also configure `serverless deploy --stage local` as a `deploy` script in your `package.json` to allow you to run the `serverless deploy` command directly over your local infrastructure.
 The `package.json` file should look like this:

 ```json
 {